fact-claims/fact.claims/www.fact.claims/content/howto/crawling.md

+---
+layout: page
+---
 # Tutorial: Building a Fact Claims Crawler

-The fact graph is represented as web of linked data serialized as JSON-LD.
+The fact web is represented as web of linked data serialized as JSON-LD.

 As required, URLs referenced within the JSON-LD may be dereferenced at the agent's discretion.

-To curate a `grounded` fact graph, we must only start with, and crawl, immutable IPFS URIs (e.g., `ipfs://root-hash`).
+To curate a `grounded` fact web, we must only start with, and crawl, immutable IPFS URIs (e.g., `ipfs://root-hash`).

 It's crucial to ensure that data referenced on the public internet is under your custodianship, is trustworthy, and consistently available.